CJSCommonPlatform/artemis-manager/README.md

 This will remove all messages from DLQ that have been originally sent to the queue abracadabra

-_java -jar target/artemis-manager.jar browse -host localhost -port 3000 -brokerName default | jgrep originalDestination=jms.queue.abracadabra -s msgId | java -jar target/artemis-manager.jar remove -host localhost -port 3000 -brokerName 0.0.0.0_
+_java -jar target/artemis-manager.jar browse -host localhost -port 3000 -brokerName default | jgrep originalDestination=jms.queue.abracadabra -s msgId | java -jar target/artemis-manager.jar remove -host localhost -port 3000 -brokerName default_